 If you don’t like tackling new skills while being surrounded by strangers, a private class may be preferable.
 If, however, you enjoy meeting new people, a group or semi-private class can be a lot of fun.

-Step 2: Choose Where You to Do Your Training
+Step 2: Choose Where You Want To Do Your Training

 There are three ways to earn your scuba certification: